- What is a Java application?

 - The setup module only handles the files required to deploy the Java application.

-: we advise you create a new WINDEV project to develop a Java application rather than transform a WINDEV application into Java.
+: it is recommended to create a new WINDEV project to develop a Java application rather than converting a WINDEV application to Java.

-Like for any project associated with an analysis, the RAD can be used to generate the windows of your application.
+As with any project associated with an analysis, you can use the RAD methodology to generate the windows of your application.

-Regardless of the type of window to generate, the first screen of the wizard is used to specify the type of connection to the database:
+Regardless of the type of window to generate, the first screen of the wizard allows you to enter the type of connection to the database:

-- HFSQL (in Windows or Linux): the standard window creation wizard is proposed.
+- HFSQL (in Windows or Linux): the standard window creation wizard appears.

 ), the project is compiled and run in Windows.
 The project is not compiled in Java.

-To run the Java application, you must start the ".Jar" file found in the EXE directory of your project.
+To run the Java application, you must run the ".Jar" file located in the EXE directory of the project.

 Compiling a Java project in WINDEV

-- identify the programming errors found in the WLanguage code
+- identify programming errors in the WLanguage code

-- see the controls, events, WLangage functions not available in Java.
+- see controls, events and WLanguage functions that are not available in Java.
 These errors appear in purple in the "Compilation errors" pane.

 : as mentioned in the What is a Java application?